redhousestudio/redhousestudio.github.io/_projects/project1907-Marlies.md

 Marlies is a "classical-meets-minimal" composer/piannist and working with her was a wonderful experience.
 She crowdfunded the making of her first solo album.
 The composition of Marlies create a new world of her own, mingling space and thoughts of your mind with her musical patterns.

-The first singles of the new album finally out now!

-<iframe src="https://open.spotify.com/embed/track/7JfwQkdCVqEy6Ktb2GnyXK" width="100%" height="80" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

-<iframe src="https://open.spotify.com/embed/track/7ssjuy0YBsnD23FLGkZVej" width="100%" height="80" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

-<iframe src="https://open.spotify.com/embed/track/0oiItLsRwpDNiqB5Yek4Qs" width="100%" height="80" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

-<iframe src="https://open.spotify.com/embed/track/5OxyHotdy7y789r3UQcHAB" width="100%" height="80" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

-<iframe src="https://open.spotify.com/embed/track/13SBuUaDElB4vowkW6nQxk" width="100%" height="80" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>
+<iframe src="https://open.spotify.com/embed/album/1TaVqHdSDXsdUQ7BBF99YV" width="100%" height="300" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

 ---